prakashvj/jyothi-prakash-resume/README.md

 ---

-**Built with ❤️ using Azure Static Web Apps and modern deployment automation**
+**Built with ❤️ using Azure Static Web Apps and GitHub Actions automation**